aphelyon/Voting-Process/process.md

 The voter exit booth can be found at /voter_exit_booth.

 Here, the voter can scan in their QR code and input their first and last names, and their street address.
-They will be printed a receipt that confirms with them their votes to show that their votes were stored properly.
+A page with their electronic vote record will be displayed to give them confidence that their vote was recorded correctly.

+### Physical ballot booth

+There will be a receipt which prints at the time of submission.
+Each receipt contains the voter's unique hash as well as all of the ballot entries and the voter's choices for each entry.
+A poll worker should be at this station to rip the receipts from the thermal printer.